VitalijsTickovs/Project3-1/README.md

 # Project3-1

 ## How to run baseline model prototype:
-- Got to baselines/probability/baseline.py
+- Go to baselines/probability/baseline.py
 - Run the file
-- The file will display the camera and output recognised probabilties and objects in a terminal
+- The file will display the camera and output recognised probabilities and objects in a terminal

 ## Requirements: